-• Time Management:
+• Time Management

 One of the most important functions of the front office manager is time management.
 The nature of the front office job is such that he is always crowded with various jobs and he often loses control over his time.
-He should be able to match the job needed to the time available for effective and efficient performance.
+He should be able to match job needed to time available for affective and efficient performance.
 Further, he should be able to identify the wastage of time that he is doing currently.
-He should be able to fix the priorities of the job.
+He should be able to fix the priorities of job.

-- The statuary for time management include:
+- The statuary for time management include

 - Increase your discretionary time.

-- Plan days' work.
+- Plan days work.

 - Hold priority meetings

-- Do one job at one time?
+- Do one job at one time.

-- Use the time-saving equipment's.
+- Use the time saving equipments.

 - Keep diary.

 - Deliberate work with others

 - Be time conscious

 - Develop self.

 - Say frank no if needed.

-- Have time for an 'A' class job.
+- Have time for 'A' class job.

-5.4.2 Assistant Front Office Manager:
+5.4.2 ASSISTANT FRONT OFFICE MANAGER

-The duties and responsibilities of the assistant managers are as follows:
+The duties and responsibilities of the assistant mangers are as follows

-- Assist front office manager in supervising and coordinating the day to day operation. - Coordinate staffing of mail and information and reservation clerks with their supervisor - Arranges scheduled of room salesperson - Deals with problems arising from guests complaints and reservation and room assignment activities - Interviews and hires applicants - Maintains logbook recording any unusual incidents. - Advice management pf various situations involving their guest and employees. - Makes periodic guest room and public area space inspections to be thoroughly knowledgeable in location, type and appearance. - May correspond with guest concerning the special reservation - Should be well versed in local city history, places of interest, shopping areas, theatres etc.
+- Assist front office manager in supervising and coordinating the day to day operation. - Coordinate staffing of mail and information and reservation clerks with their supervisor - Arranges scheduled of room sales person - Deals with problems arising from guests complaints and reservation and room assignment activities - Interviews and hires applicants

+- Maintains log book recording any unusual incidents. - Advice management pf various situations involving their guest and employees. - Makes periodic guest room and public area space inspection so as to be thoroughly knowledgeable in location, type and appearance. - May correspond with guest concerning special reservation - Should be well versed in local city history, places of interest, shopping areas, theatres etc.

-5.4.3 Reservation Manager:
+5.4.3 RESERVATION MANAGER

 - Supervises and answers inquiries of reservation agents.

 - Arranges schedules of reservation agents.

-- Types and processes reservation requests received by phone, letter, telegraph, etc.
+- Types and processes reservation request received by phone, letter, telegraph, etc.

 - Types and files reservation slips.

 - Trains new agents in all aspects of above

-5.4.4 Lobby Manager:
+5.4.4 LOBBY MANAGER

 - Handle guest complaints

 - Coordinating with various departments

 - Duty roster

-- Attends general managers' meetings
+- Attends general managers meetings

 - Trains all staff under him

 - Passes credit bills in the absence of assistant front office manager

 - Coordinates with the security

-5.4.5 Night Manager:
+5.4.5 NIGHT MANAGER

 - Supervises operations in the night

 - Assist cashiers with questions of credit

 - Answer in query concerning hotel services

-- Keep a close watch on the night clerk
+- Keep close watch on night clerk

 - Check function board for accuracy

 5.4.
-6 Night Clerk:
+6 NIGHT CLERK